VocSim: A Training-free Benchmark for Zero-shot Content Identity in Single-source Audio: Introduction

 \textbf{Isolating Content from Scene Analysis.} \textsc{VocSim} explicitly restricts evaluation to \textbf{single-source} audio.
 Just as computer vision benchmarks distinguish object classification (ImageNet \cite{imagenet}) from scene segmentation (COCO \cite{lin2015microsoftcococommonobjects}), we isolate the geometry of content representation from the distinct problem of source separation.
 This geometric isolation is critical: in a zero-shot retrieval setting, evaluating polyphonic mixtures conflates the quality of the embedding with the model's ability to disentangle overlapping signals.
 By focusing on single-source content, \textsc{VocSim} provides a precise diagnostic of the representation itself.

-\textbf{Defining the Zero-Shot Protocol.} We adhere to a strict \textbf{gradient-free} definition of zero-shot evaluation: no parameters are updated via backpropagation, and no labels are used for optimization.
-However, raw embedding spaces from foundation models often exhibit high anisotropy (the "representation cone" problem).
-To evaluate the intrinsic geometry fairly, we apply \textbf{transductive whitening} via label-free PCA on the test set statistics.
+\textbf{Defining the Zero-Shot Protocol.} We adhere to a \textbf{gradient-free, label-free, transductive} definition of zero-shot evaluation: no parameters are updated via backpropagation, and no labels are used at any stage.
+However, raw embedding spaces from foundation models often exhibit high anisotropy (the ``representation cone'' problem).
+To evaluate the intrinsic geometry fairly, we apply \textbf{transductive whitening} via label-free PCA fitted on the statistics of \emph{each evaluation subset independently} (not pooled across subsets).
 This is a standard non-parametric normalization technique in information retrieval \citep{song2018transductive}.
-While this transductive step means the evaluation is not strictly single-sample inference, it is necessary to correct for the known anisotropy of foundation models, allowing us to diagnose the \textbf{potential} of the intrinsic geometry when adapted to a specific domain.
+This transductive step means our evaluation is \emph{not} strictly single-sample plug-and-play inference; it is a label-free per-subset calibration that corrects known foundation-model anisotropy, allowing us to diagnose the \textbf{potential} of the intrinsic geometry.
+We report results both with and without PCA so that the strict-zero-shot reading is also directly recoverable from the tables.

 Our extensive benchmarking reveals a simple, effective recipe: features from a frozen Whisper encoder, refined with time–frequency pooling and label-free PCA, yield strong zero-shot performance.
 However, \textsc{VocSim} also uncovers a critical \textbf{generalization gap}.
 While models perform well on public benchmarks, performance degrades substantially on our blind, low-resource speech test sets.
 We posit that the geometric alignment measured by \textsc{VocSim} serves as a strong proxy for utility in a wide range of downstream applications, including those not explicitly listed in this benchmark.